Jenguk42/CCNA/Notes/CLI Commands/Router CLI Commands.md

 	- 28672 \* 2 = 57344, and 30976 is less than 57344, so the route via R3 can now be used for load-balancing. ![[Pasted image 20240827132621.png]]
 	- After configuration, both paths are added in the routing table.
 However, `G0/0` will carry more traffic because it's a faster path with a lower metric. ![[Pasted image 20240827133000.png]]
 #### OSPF Configuration
+For an OSPF demo, refer to the first 4 minutes of [Day 34 Lab, Step 1](https://youtu.be/sJ8PXmiAkvs?si=saHY_YhU1r4k9qGD); The lab itself is about configuring ACLs, but it shows a nice quick configuration.
 ##### OSPF Enable Commands
 - `router ospf PROCESS_ID`
 	- Enables OSPF protocol with the given process ID and enters OSPF configuration mode.